Reinforcement Learning in Practice: Opportunities and Challenges

 We organize the rest of the article as follows.
 We first give a brief introduction to RL, and its relationship with deep learning, machine learning and AI.
-Then we discuss opportunities of RL, in particular, applications in products and services, games, recommender systems, robotics, transportation, economics and finance, healthcare, education, combinatorial optimization, computer systems, and science and engineering.
-The we discuss challenges, in particular, 1) foundation, 2) representation, 3) reward, 4) model, simulation, planning, and benchmarks, 5) learning to learn a.k.a. meta-learning, 6) off-policy/offline learning, 7) software development and deployment, 8) business perspectives, and 9) more challenges.
+Then we discuss opportunities of RL, in particular, products and services, games, bandits, recommender systems, robotics, transportation, finance and economics, healthcare, education, combinatorial optimization, computer systems, and science and engineering.
+Then we discuss challenges, in particular, 1) foundation, 2) representation, 3) reward, 4) exploration, 5) model, simulation, planning, and benchmarks, 6) off-policy/offline learning, 7) learning to learn a.k.a. meta-learning, 8) explainability and interpretability, 9) constraints, 10) software development and deployment, 11) business perspectives, and 12) more challenges.
 We conclude with a discussion, attempting to answer: \enquote{Why has RL not been widely adopted in practice yet?} and \enquote{When is RL helpful?}.